 5. Vertical Gallery Wall

-A vertical gallery wall allows you to display a curated collection of art that spans the entire height of your living of hanging a single piece at eye level, you can arrange multiple frames in a cohesive grid or a more eclectic layout that reaches toward the technique draws the eye upward and makes use of often-ignored wall can mix different mediums, such as photographs, abstract paintings, and textile art, to create a rich visual consistent frame colors or a specific color palette in the artwork helps to keep the large display feeling organized and intentional.
+A vertical gallery wall allows you to display a curated collection of art that spans the entire height of your living room.
+Instead of hanging a single piece at eye level, you can arrange multiple frames in a cohesive grid or a more eclectic layout that reaches toward the ceiling.
+This technique draws the eye upward and makes use of often-ignored wall space.
+You can mix different mediums, such as photographs, abstract paintings, and textile art, to create a rich visual experience.
+Using consistent frame colors or a specific color palette in the artwork helps to keep the large display feeling organized and intentional.

 6. Floor To Ceiling Fireplace